huohuoren4/docs/python/pytest/how_to_guides/hook_func.md

 ## Storing data on items across hook functions

-Plugins often need to store data on Items in one hook implementation, and access it in another.
+Plugins often need to store data on `Items` in one hook implementation, and access it in another.
 One common solution is to just assign some private attribute directly on the item, but type-checkers like mypy frown upon this, and it may also cause conflicts with other plugins.
-So pytest offers a better way to do this, item.stash.
+So pytest offers a better way to do this, `item.stash`.

 To use the “stash” in your plugins, first create “stash keys” somewhere at the top level of your plugin: